Relationship of Peter Mandelson and Jeffrey Epstein: Payments from Epstein

+as Epstein put the Cabinet minister's boyfriend on a monthly stipend of $4,000 (£2,950), sent directly to his personal bank account.

+Support of Epstein

+Mandelson spent nearly a week on Epstein's private Caribbean island, Little Saint James, in 2003.

-On 9 September 2025, the U.S. House Oversight Committee published a series of documents from Epstein's estate, which included a letter written by Mandelson to Epstein in 2003.
-The letter was part of a birthday book compiled by Maxwell, for Epstein's 50th birthday in 2003.
+On 9 September 2025, the US House Oversight Committee published a series of documents from Epstein's estate, which included a letter written by Mandelson to Epstein in 2003.
+The letter was part of a birthday book compiled by Ghislaine Maxwell, for Epstein's 50th birthday in 2003.
 Within that letter, Mandelson described Epstein as an "intelligent sharp-witted man" and as "my best pal".
 A number of pictures of Mandelson, including one with Epstein, were published alongside the letter.
 Alongside one picture of Mandelson with two women, whose faces are obscured, he writes about meeting Epstein's interesting – in inverted commas – friends.

 On 10 September 2025, further communication from Mandelson to Epstein was published widely, including an email sent in June 2008 after Epstein's conviction for soliciting prostitution from someone aged under 18 and before his sentencing, where he wrote:

 "You have to be incredibly resilient, fight for early release and be philosophical about it as much as you can.
 The whole thing has been years of torture and now you have to show the world how big a person you are, and how strong.
 I think the world of you and I feel hopeless and furious about what has happened.
 I can still barely understand it.
 It just could not happen in Britain.
 Everything can be turned into an opportunity and that you will come through it and be stronger for it.
 Your friends stay with you and love you."

 When asked about the email, Mandelson responded: "I relied on assurances of his innocence that turned out later to be horrendously false."
-The published communications led to Mandelson facing repeated calls to resign as Britain's ambassador to the US.